Amman in One Day: the perfect Amman itinerary

 Dinner at Al Quds

 End your Amman itinerary with another not to miss culinary experience in the Jordanian capital.
 Most food in Jordan is not unique to Jordan.
-Dishes like manakeesh, falafel, hummus, ful medames and kebab are easy to find throughout the Middle East.
+Dishes like manakeesh, falafel, hummus, ful medames and kebab are easy to find throughout the Middle East in countries like Lebanon and Egypt.

 There is one dish that is unique to Jordan though and that is influenced by its nomadic Bedouin population.
 I am talking about Mansaf.
 A filling dinner that is made of lamb cooked in yoghurt with rice.
 Traditionally Bedouins used dried fermented goat yoghurt, called jameed, that had a strong sour and salty taste.